 The Program in Agrarian Studies at Yale fosters the interdisciplinary study of agrarian societies, historically and across the world.
 We aim to be the crossroads for the best work in the humanities, the social sciences, environmental studies, and related professional fields that breathes new life into the study of farmers, agriculture, and rural society and captures the texture of lived experience as well contributing to theoretical and conceptual advances.
 The Agrarian Studies Program appoints three fellows annually, chosen for the promise of their research; they are in residence for the year, present a paper, and attend the weekly colloquium.
 Emerging as well as established scholars are encouraged to apply.
 We also receive applications from knowledgeable “activists” and “public intellectuals” whose work on rural life transcends the academy.

-All inquiries and applications should be addressed to:
+All inquiries should be addressed to:

-Program in Agrarian Studies
+Program in Agrarian Studies, Yale University

-Box 208206, New Haven, CT 06520-8209
+Box 208206, New Haven, CT 06520-8206, USA